This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in 2019.

 The Galaxy Note 9 is a powerhouse.
 Samsung’s new entry in the long-running Galaxy Note series comes with a long list of upgrades including a brand new S Pen stylus, a huge high-resolution display, a high-performance processor from Qualcomm, tons of storage space, and a massive battery.

 The Galaxy Note 9 isn’t cheap, but it’s certainly worth investigating if you’re looking for a powerful smartphone you can hold onto for several years.

-With the trade-in offers live and the Galaxy X launch confirmed for 2018, many people are trying to decide if they should buy the Galaxy Note 9 now or wait a few more days, or weeks, before making a decision.
+With the trade-in offers live and the Galaxy S10 launch getting closer, many people are trying to decide if they should buy the Galaxy Note 9 now or wait a few more days, or weeks, before making a decision.